OrestisStefanou/OrestisStefanou.github.io/_posts/2024-07-06-Investor-Assistant.md

 4. Load the `SQLDatabase` that we will use to store the conversation history (More on this below)

 ### Conversation history
 In order to maintain message history in case a user wants to continue the conversation at some point in the future we have to store it somewhere.
 Langchain comes with a helper class that serves this exact purpose `SQLChatMessageHistory`.
-Below we create the `chat` method that takes as parameters the question that the user asked and the session_id which is an identifier for the session (conversation) thread that these input messages correspond to.
+Below we create the `chat` method that takes as parameters the question that the user asked and the `session_id` which is an identifier for the session (conversation) thread that these input messages correspond to.
 This allows you to maintain several conversations/threads with the same chain at the same time.
-The method will return the response that the agent gives.
+The method will return the conversation history of the given `session_id`.

 ```python
 def chat(self, question: str, session_id: str) -> list[BaseMessage]: